 Have tea at Bongeunsa Temple

-Bongeunsa Temple is set within walking distance of the COEX mall and it is one of the few Buddhist temples inside Seoul.
-In the past, many temples have been moved outside of the city, especially to the mountains, but Bongeunsa has fortunately survived.
+Bongeunsa Temple is within walking distance of the COEX mall and is one of the few Buddhist temples inside Seoul.
+In the past, many temples were moved outside the city, especially to the mountains, but Bongeunsa survived.

 Visiting this temple has been one of my favorite things to do in Seoul and I loved it, especially when it was covered with colorful lampions.

-Another reason why I love going there is because of its small tea house hosted inside one of the small temple houses.
-The interior is stunning, the views are beautiful, and you can enjoy a true Korean-style tea ceremony here.
+Another reason I love going there is the small tea house hosted inside one of the temple houses.
+The interior and views are stunning, and you can enjoy an authentic Korean-style tea ceremony here.

-During my first trip to Seoul, some ladies also offered me some traditional sweets while visiting the temple.
-For those interested in such activities, Bongeunsa also hosts Templestays where you can stay and sleep inside the temple, learn about the Buddhist religion and live like a monk.
+During my first trip to Seoul, some ladies offered me traditional sweets while I was visiting the temple.
+For those interested in such activities, Bongeunsa also hosts Templestays, where you can stay and sleep inside the temple, learn about the Buddhist religion, and live like a monk.

-Come during spring or summer and you will get to enjoy the true beauty of the temple’s gardens.
+Come during spring or summer, and you will enjoy the true beauty of the temple’s gardens.

 Address: 531 Bongeunsa-ro, Gangnam-gu, Seoul, South Korea